AdiyogiV/ImageFinder/README.md

 # ImageFinder App

 The ImageFinder App is a powerful tool that allows you to automatically cluster a set of images and retrieve the most suitable image along with its cluster based on a description text.
-The app also generates meaningful cluster names, making it easy to organize and manage large image collections.

 ## Setup